 Joachim: “But no lists, please!
 We don't want to see three lists, as they appear in every job advertisement.
 'We offer, this is what you bring, these are your tasks'.
 Everyone just thinks about: 'My house, my car, my boat'."

-Dejan: “I completely agree with you.
+Armin: “I completely agree with you.
 But how do we do it then?"

 Linda: “Like in every cooking show: I've prepared something: 'We've received another inquiry for a mainframe project in Germany.'….”